National Film Board of Canada: Trueman administration

 Irwin resigned as commissioner in May 1953, and later stated that he wanted to be more involved in film production, but his time was being taken up by administrative purposes.
 Albert Trueman, president of the University of New Brunswick and a member of the board of governors of the NFB and CBC, was selected by Winters to replace Irwin.
 A reshuffling of the cabinet had Walter Edward Harris become the new minister responsible for the NFB.

 Since the foundation of the NFB its offices were divided across multiple locations in Ottawa and plans created during World War II to construct a single headquarters were not acted upon.
-Montreal was selected during Irwin's administration due to it bilingualism and two Canadian Broadcasting Corporation television stations being created there.
+Montreal was selected during Irwin's administration due to its bilingualism and two Canadian Broadcasting Corporation television stations being created there.
 Prime Minister Louis St. Laurent reached an agreement with Duplessis to allow the move.
 Donald Mulholland, the director of production, ended his support for the relocation to Montreal after Irwin's resignation and argued against it.
 Trueman did not take a position and instead sent the information to Harris.
 St. Laurent was angered by this and asked Winters if Trueman was attempting to sabotage the relocation and Trueman told Winters that he was just giving Harris information about the situation.
 The Conservatives criticized the rising cost of the headquarters' construction and attempted to block it, but failed.
 The building was constructed from 1953 to 1956, at a cost of $5.25 million and served as the NFB's headquarters until 2019.
+Most of the NFB's operations and 400 employees were moved to Saint-Laurent, Quebec, from 1955 to 1956.

 In September 1954, Quebec censors demanded that the NFB pay a censorship fee of $20,500 per year and Trueman wanted to accept it in order to avoid controversy.
 However, a compromise was reached where the Quebec censors were given one print of each film and if they censored it then all versions would be also censored while the NFB would pay an annual fee between $2,500-3,000.

 Pierre Juneau, who was sent to the United Kingdom by Irwin, was brought by Trueman to the NFB as an adviser and secretary in 1953.
 The creation of two assistant commissioners, one English and one French, with Juneau as the French assistant commissioner was proposed in November 1954, but was rejected by Jack Pickersgill, who replaced Harris, over the course of the next three years.
 André Laurendeau criticized the NFB for not creating a French-language side.
 In February 1957, Pickersgill allowed for Juneau to become the executive director and be in charge of financial administration and distribution.
 This was criticized by Montréal-Matin, Le Devoir, L'Action catholique, and other French-language media and Juneau was criticized for demoting Roger Blais, who claimed it was for him criticizing the salary inequality between French and English speakers.